sudoersllc/opsbox-docs/docs/plugins/r53/r53_provider/r53_provider.md

 ### Commands to install the plugin
 To install the plugin individually use the following command, simply add the `opsbox-r53-provider` package to your project.
-This can be done through pip or uv.

 !!! info